 - How Many Colored Sources Do You Need to Consistently Cast Your Spells – Well, the title says it all.
 Frank Karsten does know math, and he’ll help you make your mana base better.

 6. Netdeck AND Build Your Own Decks

 Netdecking is Magic slang for copying a deck online and playing with it.
-It was once frowned upon for whatever reason.
+For whatever reason, it was once frowned upon.
 Nowadays, pretty much everyone netdecks and rightfully so.
 There are just so many Magic players.
-One individual doesn’t stand a chance of building a Tier 1 deck before whole Magic community does.
-That’s especially true if that individual is just starting out.
+One individual doesn’t stand a chance of building a Tier 1 deck before the whole Magic community does.
+That’s especially true if that said individual is just starting out.

 You should first focus on copying the decks from the best players, learn how to play with them and learn their ins and outs.

 On the other hand, there is value in building decks on your own, even if you don’t build the next tournament-winning monstrosity.
 You learn what makes a deck work and what makes it fail.
 So when you’ll copy another deck, you’ll know how to make a couple of changes to make it even better.

 You know, how your turn usually goes.
 You think for a bit, see a line of play you can take and you do it.
 Or you just don’t think and immediately start playing cards and aggressively click on All Attack button.

 Well, that’s all good if your goal is to get your matches done quickly.
 However, if you want to get better at MTG and start winning more, you need to change your approach.